 Happy Camp Elementary School

-- Happy Camp Elementary School's student population of 111 students has stayed relatively flat over five school years.
+- Happy Camp Elementary School's student population of 108 students has declined by 10% over five school years.

 - The teacher population of 5 teachers has declined by 16% over five school years.